-Compulsory insurance: insurance that you must take out according to the law.
-This includes, for example, automotive Liability insurance if you have a car.
+Compulsory insurance: Insurance that you should take out as per the law.
+This incorporates, for instance, automotive Liability insurance if you have a vehicle.

-Deductible/deductible: part of the cost that you have to pay yourself in the event of an insurance claim.
-This amount can be an absolute or a percentage.
+Deductible/deductible: part of the cost that you need to pay yourself in case of an insurance claim.
+This sum can be an absolute or a percentage.

-Insurer: the company with which you conclude the insurance contract
+Insurer: the organization with which you close the insurance contract.

-Insurance premium or insurance premium: the amount you pay to the insurance company once or regularly.
-The insurance contract specifies how much this is and when you need to move is determined by the insurance contract.
+Insurance premium or insurance premium: the amount that you pay to the insurance agency once or routinely.
+How much this is and when you need to move is determined by the insurance contract.